The first training of driver-instructors for the new TITUS 6x6 vehicle took place in Vyškov

 21. 07.
 2023 category: Events

-Recently we had the opportunity to attend the first training course for drivers-instructors on the new TITUS 6x6 vehicle, which took place in the premises of the Training Command - Military Academy Vyškov.
+Recently we had the opportunity to attend the first training course for driving instructors on the new TITUS 6x6 vehicle, which took place in the premises of the Training Command - Military Academy Vyškov.
 The driver training was conducted directly by the manufacturer of the TITUS vehicles, who gradually introduced the soldiers to the vehicle, its features and characteristics.

-titus_07Picture: The TITUS 6x6 armoured vehicles of the KOVS and MKPP are ready to go to the training polygon | Michal Pivoňka / CZ DEFENCE
+titus_07Picture: The TITUS 6x6 armored vehicles of the KOVS and MKPP are ready to go to the training polygon | Michal Pivoňka / CZ DEFENCE

 The drivers trained on the communications (KOVS) version of TITUS and the MKPP (fire support coordination point) version, under the supervision of experienced instructors from Tatra Defence Vehicle and Tatra Defence Systems respectively.

 First, the soldiers were familiarised with the basic operation of the vehicle itself and its elements (depending on the version) and then went to the training polygon, which is unique within the Czech Armed Forces Training Command-Military Academy, to complete various types of obstacles.
-In addition to traversing various terrain bumps and ditches, the driver must also learn to keep a perfect "eye" on the vehicle, which will be tested, for example, by slalom or precise parking (front/rear) in a designated area that is only about 20 cm wider/longer than the armoured vehicle itself.
+In addition to traversing various terrain bumps and ditches, the driver must also learn to keep a perfect "eye" on the vehicle, which will be tested, for example, by slalom or precise parking (front/rear) in a designated area that is only about 20 cm wider/longer than the armored vehicle itself.

-titus_03Picture: The TITUS 6x6 armoured vehicles of the KOVS and MKPP are ready to go to the training polygon | Michal Pivoňka / CZ DEFENCE
+titus_03Picture: The TITUS 6x6 armored vehicles of the KOVS and MKPP are ready to go to the training polygon | Michal Pivoňka / CZ DEFENCE

 The TITUS vehicle is driver specific – the driver has to get used to 3 axles with steerable front and rear axles, where the vehicle controls and behaves a bit differently compared to a classic Tatra army truck, for example.
 The aim of the exercise was therefore not to fly through the terrain of the polygon at maximum speed, but rather to drive through the terrain slowly with the aim of getting the vehicle as much as possible into the hand and to find out how the TITUS actually behaves in the terrain and what the driver can expect from it.

 On the training polygon, we were attended by Master Sergeant Vlastimil Basovník, who serves as an instructor at the Transport Education Centre at the Combat Vehicle Driver Training Centre.
-On the day of our visit, 10 driver-instructors were familiarizing themselves with the engine and chassis of the vehicle.
+On the day of our visit, 10 driving instructors were familiarizing themselves with the engine and chassis of the vehicle.
 The first impressions of Chief Master Sergeant Basovnik about the TITUS vehicle are positive, it is a relatively large vehicle with excellent manoeuvrability, among other things due to the specific chassis with steerable rear axle, which the driver has to get used to.

 titus_04Picture: Interior of the TITUS 6x6 vehicle | Michal Pivoňka / CZ DEFENCE

-Bohdan Pírek, an instructor from Tatra Defence Systems, who has conducted his own training of driver-instructors on TITUS vehicles, then described to us, among other things, the chassis levelling function of TITUS vehicles in the KOVVŠ and KOVS versions, which is used to safely extend the vehicle's mast, with most of the processes taking place automatically.
+Bohdan Pírek, an instructor from Tatra Defence Systems, who has conducted his own training of driving instructors on TITUS vehicles, then described to us, among other things, the chassis levelling function of TITUS vehicles in the KOVVŠ and KOVS versions, which is used to safely extend the vehicle's mast, with most of the processes taking place automatically.

 titus_05Picture: Interior of the TITUS 6x6 vehicle | Michal Pivoňka / CZ DEFENCE

-At the end of the training, the driver-instructors will have gained a complete overview of the TITUS vehicle design, basic maintenance, safe use of the vehicle and, of course, the drivers will be able to drive the TITUS safely, both on paved roads and off-road, including overcoming all kinds of obstacles.
+At the end of the training, the driving instructors will have gained a complete overview of the TITUS vehicle design, basic maintenance, safe use of the vehicle and, of course, the drivers will be able to drive the TITUS safely, both on paved roads and off-road, including overcoming all kinds of obstacles.

-In 2017, the Ministry of Defence of the Czech Republic ordered a total of 62 TITUS armoured vehicles for the Czech Army in three versions – 6 units in the command and staff version (KOVVŠ) with 6 staff stations, 36 units in the communications version (KOVS) and 20 vehicles will serve as fire support coordination points (MKPP).
+In 2017, the Ministry of Defense of the Czech Republic ordered a total of 62 TITUS armored vehicles for the Czech Army in three versions – 6 units in the command and staff version (KOVVŠ) with 6 staff stations, 36 units in the communications version (KOVS) and 20 vehicles will serve as fire support coordination points (MKPP).
 The first deliveries of production TITUS vehicles in all 3 variants have already taken place, with the Army taking delivery of less than two dozen vehicles so far, with more to follow this year and next.
 The total value of the contract is CZK 6 billion.
 As these are really high quality vehicles with excellent capabilities, it is not excluded that the army will demand more TITUS vehicles in the future.

 titus_06Picture: Training in the process of chassis leveling of the TITUS 6x6 KOVS | Michal Pivoňka / CZ DEFENCE

-titus_08Picture: Overcoming one of the obstacles on the training polygon, where the driver has to drive into a designated area, which is only slightly wider than the armoured vehicle itself. | Michal Pivoňka / CZ DEFENCE
+titus_08Picture: Overcoming one of the obstacles on the training polygon, where the driver has to drive into a designated area, which is only slightly wider than the armored vehicle itself. | Michal Pivoňka / CZ DEFENCE

-Compared to armoured vehicles of the MRAP (Mine-Resistant Ambush Protected) category, TITUS is unique due to its high level of durability and high mobility.
-MRAP vehicles, which were used in large numbers in Iraq and Afghanistan, for example, were characterised by high durability, but at the expense of mobility.
+Compared to armored vehicles of the MRAP (Mine-Resistant Ambush Protected) category, TITUS is unique due to its high level of durability and high mobility.
+MRAP vehicles, which were used in large numbers in Iraq and Afghanistan, for example, were characterized by high durability, but at the expense of mobility.
 These vehicles were not capable of driving in difficult terrain and had to navigate on paved roads, making them easy targets for ambushes and IEDs.

 titus_10Picture: Driving with the third steerable axle engaged | Michal Pivoňka / CZ DEFENCE

-The TITUS, on the other hand, has the same or greater durability, but thanks to the Tatra chassis, the vehicle has no problems driving on difficult terrain and can therefore be moved together with combat vehicles and is therefore classified as a modern MRAV (Multi-Role Armoured Vehicle).
+The TITUS, on the other hand, has the same or greater durability, but thanks to the Tatra chassis, the vehicle has no problems driving on difficult terrain and can therefore be moved together with combat vehicles and is therefore classified as a modern MRAV (Multi-Role Armored Vehicle).

 titus_11Picture: TITUS showed excellent manoeuvrability on the slalom | Michal Pivoňka / CZ DEFENCE